-To reduce air pollution and traffic congestion, students are encouraged to travel to and from campus by means other than automobile.
+To reduce air pollution and traffic congestion, students are encouraged to travel to and from campus by means other than automobile and to reduce transportation needs through careful class scheduling.
 Nearby on-campus parking is limited and tightly controlled.

 Alternative transportation modes are used by thousands of ASU students.
-ASU is served by a Phoenix-area regional transit service; monthly and reduced-fare semester passes are available on campus.
+ASU is served by a regional transit service; monthly and reduced-fare semester passes are available on campus.
 In addition, an inexpensive express shuttle runs between ASU Main in Tempe and ASU West in northwest Phoenix; another shuttle runs among ASU Main, Mesa Community College, and ASU East in Mesa; and a Free Local Area Shuttle (FLASH) is available around the periphery of ASU Main.

 Bicycle ridership at ASU is estimated to be more than 15,000 students daily.
 Ample racks in many locations enable the parking and securing of bicycles.
 Bicycle use is restricted only in those areas of campus where pedestrian traffic is sufficiently heavy to make such use a hazard.
+The

-The Bike Co-op Repair Service provides assistance with bicycle maintenance.
+Bike Co-op Repair Service provides assistance with bicycle maintenance.

-Also, careful class scheduling, when possible, can reduce a student's transportation needs.
-For more information on commute alternatives, call 480/965-1072.
+For more information on commute alternatives, call 480/ 965-1072.